adamaviv/ic220-s19/lab/lab02.md

 All parts have a digital and hard copy submission requirement.
 Use the [lab coversheet](/rsc/lab_coversheet.pdf) for your hard copy submission.
+Digital submission via the submit server.

+1. Pre-Lab due on 22 Feb 2019
+2. Lab due on 27 Feb 2019

-## Part 0: Pre-lab -- due at the star of class Feb 22
+## Part 0: Pre-lab : basic AND circuit

 1. Install [logisim](http://www.cburch.com/logisim/index.html) on your machine, either your Windows or Linux VM.
 2. Read the entirety of this lab carefully!